geo-smart/geo-smart.github.io/README.md

 ## Development Instructions

+#### Running the Site Locally

+The way the navigation of the site works has been changed in a way that necessitates changing how one tests the site locally.
+Since `<a>` links that take the user back to the `index.html` home page no longer have an `href` value of `index.html` but rather of `/`, simply opening one of the `html` page files in the browser no longer matches online user experience.

+Instead, run `python -m http.server` in the root directory.
+Then, navigate to http://localhost:8000/, or replace port 8000 if the command line interface indicates the server was not hosted on the defaut port of 8000.

 #### Project Structure

 The root of the github pages site is in the `docs` folder.
 The files inside of the `docs` folder should just be a minified version of those outside the `docs` folder.